Scuba fins enhance a diver’s maneuverability and speed underwater.

 Why Get Your Own Fins?

 Having diving fins you're comfortable with is one of the best ways to enhance your diving experience.
+Diving with rental fins that feel like paper in strong currents can completely ruin your vacation.

 Depending on how often you dive, buying your own gear will save you money.

-If you take a fin recommendation from this article, you'll earn that back in 6-12 dives.
+For example, in Miami, my local dive charter charges $15 to rent fins.
+If you take a fin recommendation from this article, you'll earn that back in six to twelve dives.

 Fin Color